How Long Will It Take My EE Savings Bonds to Mature?

 The U.S. Treasury recommends EE bonds as a safe and patriotic investment with the full backing of the U.S. government.
 Paper EE bonds used to be available through savings institutions, but now the Treasury sells electronic EE bonds online at TreasuryDirect.
 The electronic bonds sell at face value in any amount of $25 or more, with an annual limit of $10,000.
 EE bonds have two maturity dates and earn interest until final maturity.

-The final maturity of EE bonds is 30 years from the issue date, at which time they stop paying interest.
+After the original maturity date ends, the bond enters the extended maturity phase, where it will earn interest in the form of a percentage.
+This percentage can change, but has generally been between one and four percent.
+The final maturity of EE bonds occurs after the extended maturity has concluded.
+It is always 30 years from the issue date, and it is at this time that interest ceases.
 For bonds issued after June 2003, final maturity is 10 years after the original maturity.
 EE bonds will continue to pay the original rate of interest for the final 10 years unless the Treasury announces a change.

 Cashing EE Bonds